floverfelt/floverfelt.github.io/_posts/2022-12-06-cyberpunk-2077-review.md

 - AI's are lurking just behind a firewalled net and could escape at any moment.
 - The engram AI is suffering and wants to be released from his cyber-hell.

 I could go on - there's tons of little details throughout that are homage's to the book and/or just adaptation of those ideas.
-Yes, I know that
+Yes, I know that _Neuromancer_ set the stage for (and invented) many core cyberpunk concepts, but still.

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+I wouldn't actually call this a fault in and of itself.
+It's only a fault because it so easily calls the comparison to the book, which has such a better plot and is overall such a superior piece of media, that it makes _Cyberpunk_ look pretty bland by comparison.

+## Cyberpunk